 The Campaign for Rent Control and Eviction Protections

-The Pasadena Tenant Justice Coalition (PTJC) is launching its campaign for rent control and eviction protections in Pasadena.
+The Pasadena Tenant Justice Coalition (PTJC) has launched its campaign for rent control and eviction protections in Pasadena.
 Our campaign will address the lack of tenant protections in Pasadena resulting in unconscionable rent increases, as well as the city’s allowance of the practice of evicting tenants who are in full observance of their lease obligations, resulting in extreme housing instability for many tenants.
 Low and moderate income tenants of color have been especially hard hit by the city’s failure to control rents and its permission of arbitrary evictions.

 The Basics of Rent Control and Eviction Protections for Pasadena